Hint: it's all about how good you are with money.

 As a college student, your credit score is probably the last thing you're thinking about.
 But there are some stress-free ways to start building good credit history for your future apartment, car and more.

-BoroCash is up to $2000 on the Boro app that is exclusively for college students and has been proven to help students raise their credit scores.
+BoroCash is up to $2000 on the Boro app exclusively for college students and has been proven to help students raise their credit scores.
 Borrowing money and paying back over time helps establish a positive payment history.
 The average student even saw their score improve 40+ points in the first six months.
-All you need to do is download Boro, fill out a short profile, and then select the cash amount and payback length that works best for you.
+All you need to do is download Boro, fill out a short profile, and select the cash amount and payback length that works for you.
 You'll know your monthly payments, including your interest before you agree to anything.

 2. LevelCredit rent and utility reporting